jayesh83/LocalePush/README.md

 # LocalePush
-CLI tool for processing localisation by content team at Rapido
+CLI tool for processing localisation by content team